ascii27/shabe/README.md

 3. The extension icon should now appear in your Chrome toolbar

+4. Configure the extension:
+   - Click on the extension icon and select "Options"
+   - Set your server address and port (defaults to localhost:8080)
+   - Sign in with your Google account
+   - The connection status will show if the server is reachable

 ### 2. Translation Server

 The WebSocket server handles authentication, translation requests, and manages room connections.